SASSA Appeal: How to Appeal SASSA SRD Grant?

 The SRD grant has defined standards for qualifying for the R350 monthly payment.
 Applicants must meet all eligibility criteria for employment status, income, South African citizenship, and age.
 Understanding the exact requirements is key to submitting an application aligned with SASSA’s qualifying guidelines.
 Let’s discuss.

-Applicants must be between 18 and 60 years old.
-Those outside this age range do not qualify.
+• Age Limit: Applicants should be between 18 and 60 years old.

 Meeting all requirements does not guarantee approval.
 Wrongly rejected individuals can file an appeal.
 The grant aims to help unemployed citizens without other income sources.